mosse-security/mcsi-library/docs/articles/2022/06/hands-on-windows-shellcoding-create-rop-via-mona.py/hands-on-windows-shellcoding-create-rop-via-mona.py.md

 # Hands on Windows Shellcoding: Create ROP via mona.py

+Windows Shellcoding is a process of creating malicious code that can be used to exploit vulnerabilities in Windows operating systems.
+This code can be used to execute arbitrary code, which can lead to a complete compromise of the system.
+In this blog post, we will be discussing how to create a ROP (Return-Oriented Programming) chain using mona.py, which is a Python script that is used to automate the process of creating shellcode.

 Let's see the procedure in action by attempting to exploit some susceptible software on Windows 7 32-bit with the security settings left as they were originally installed.

 We will attack the VUPlayer 2.49 software vulnerability.